The all-new Audi A3 Sportback – four generations in the making

 The adaptive cruise assist, which assists the driver with longitudinal and lateral guidance, is the most complex system in the portfolio.
 The system maintains the speed and distance to the vehicle driving in front and assists with lane guidance by means of gentle interventions in the electromechanical steering up to 130mph.
 This increases the level of ride comfort during long journeys in particular.

 In stop-and-go traffic and in traffic jams, the system brakes the A3 Sportback down to a standstill – this is the case with both automatic and manual transmission.
 The vehicle is set in motion again automatically or by declutching and accelerating.
 The adaptive cruise assist is available as part of what is known as the Driver Assistance package.
 It also includes the efficiency assist, which notifies the driver whenever it would be sensible to take their foot off the accelerator pedal, as well as traffic sign recognition.
 The two functions allow the adaptive cruise assist to adapt the speed to the speed limits and the course of the road automatically, even without a vehicle driving in front.

 The high-beam assist and the emergency assist are also part of the extensive Driver Assistance package.
 It also includes two parking functions: the park assist and the parking system plus.
 The former can guide the vehicle into parallel and perpendicular parking spots almost independently, using ultrasonic sensors all around the car.
 The driver only has to accelerate, brake and shift gears.
-In the case of parallel parking spots, the system provides the same assistance when maneuvering out of the parking spot.
-The system can also be activated during an ongoing manual parking procedure, for example if the driver realises that they approached the parking spot from an awkward angle.
-The surround view cameras, which will be available as an individual option after the market launch, are equally useful in city traffic.
+In the case of parallel parking spots, the system provides the same assistance when manoeuvring out of the parking spot.
+The system can also be activated during an ongoing manual parking procedure, for example, if the driver realises that they approached the parking spot from an awkward angle.
+The surround-view cameras, which will be available as an individual option after the market launch, are equally useful in city traffic.